-This week Luisa Morón, from cooking with my carmela , teaches us that, combining love with a little water, flour and a few other ingredients, result in a homemade pizza that will make children and adults smile with joy.
-Do not miss this recipe from our friend Luisa, because you will discover that you can eat homemade pizza without much effort or difficulties.
+This week Luisa Morón, from cocinando con mi carmela, shows us that, mixing affection with a little water, flour and a few more ingredients, results in a homemade pizza that will bring a joyful smile to young and old.
+So don't miss this recipe from our friend Luisa, because you'll discover that you can eat homemade pizza without much effort or difficulty.

 Today it's pizza.
-Who does not like a delicious pizza prepared at home?
-I think few.
+Who doesn't like a tasty homemade pizza?
+I think very few.

-It is very easy to prepare it and even more so with a base like the one I present to you today.
+It's very easy to prepare and even more so with a base like the one I present today.

-But I'm going to tell you a little about the history of pizza, which I'm sure many of you already know...
-It seems that pizza was born in Naples.
-In fact, it is the most popular Neapolitan dish.
-It has evolved over time in terms of its components and the way it is made.
+But I'm going to tell you a little about the history of pizza, which I'm sure many of you already know… It seems that pizza was born in Naples.
+In fact it is the most popular dish of Neapolitans.
+It has evolved over time in terms of its components and the way it's made.

-You can give it more uses, not only for our pizzas, since it serves as a tray for many presentations, such as cheeses, cold cuts, salads with bowls with their dressings….
+You can give it many uses, not only for our pizzas, as it works as a tray for many presentations, like cheeses, cold cuts, salads with bowls for their dressings….

 Ingredients